HamidM9/Hackerrank.com/README.md

 # Hackerrank.com
-This repository is made up of Hackerrank.com exercises.
+This repository is made up of solutions to Hackerrank.com exercises.
 Enjoy.